 Students must maintain acceptable standing in academic work, fieldwork and demonstrate consistent professionalism (as described above), or risk suspension and/or dismissal from the Special Education program.

-Special Education B.S.—with Concentration in Mild/Moderate Disabilities, Elementary School Level
+Special Education B.S.—with Concentration in Elementary SPecial Education

 OPEN ONLY TO STUDENTS MAJORING IN ELEMENTARY EDUCATION.